 Cuba - Profile

-- In recent years more yachts have begun to visit Cuba as the authorities have started to encourage tourism.
-Consequently the entry procedures have been modified and yachts may now only clear in at a port of entry that also has a marina facility.
+- Yachts may now only clear in at a port of entry that also has a marina facility.

 - US yachts are not forbidden from cruising in Cuba, but if they do not obtain a licence from the US Treasury Department and permission from the US Coast Guard, they may experience difficulties when returning to the USA (see further details under USA Clearance).
-This situation may change if relations between the two countries are normalised.
+This situation may change now that relations between the two countries are improving.

 - Whilst it is perfectly legal for foreign yachts to go directly from Cuba to the USA, if clearing in at Key West it is possible you will experience problems on arrival where immigration officials are said to be "difficult", (reports have been received of cruising permits being denied or taken away).
 See USA Clearance for further details.